-This has been an exciting year for maturing tech start-ups of London wanting to cash up or looking for further investment.
-In validation for the UK’s burgeoning fintech sector, which has produced unicorns like Revolut and Checkout.com, and attracted $4.1 billion in venture capital investment last year, we have two contrasting cases to consider of share flotation this year on the London Stock Exchange: Wise and Deliveroo.
+This has been an exciting year for maturing tech start-ups in London wanting to cash up or looking for further investment.
+In the UK’s burgeoning fintech sector, which has produced unicorns like Revolut and Checkout.com, and attracted $4.1 billion in venture capital investment last year, we have two contrasting cases to consider of share flotation this year on the London Stock Exchange: Wise and Deliveroo.

 The story of Wise and Deliveroo